Did you miss the webinar on facial nerve monitoring? The recording is available now.

 Education

-Guiding research, evidence-based treatments, quality standards, and leadership in otology and neurotology.
+Guiding research, evidence-based treatments, quality standards, and leadership in otology and neurotology

 Leadership